UTS-eResearch/ro-crate-excel/README.md

 # ro-crate-excel

 Node library with utilities for converting RO-Crates to Spreadsheet format for data entry and vice versa

-THis replaces the Calcyte tool, both the [javascript](https://code.research.uts.edu.au/eresearch/calcytejs) and previous Python versions.
+This replaces the Calcyte tool, both the [javascript](https://code.research.uts.edu.au/eresearch/calcytejs) and previous Python versions.

 ## What is this?